scarletstudio/transithealth/docs/new_dataset.md

 3. Load data into the database
     - Write a SQLite schema for the new table
     - Add the load step to `Makefile`
-    - Run the transform step to check if it worked
+    - Run the load step to check if it worked
+    - Write data quality tests for the real version of the new table

 For example, here is how the rideshare dataset fits into the offline pipeline: